 This project management methodology is excellent for reviewing the project delivery process, helping cut out waste, and optimizing project flow.
 While it adds value for the customer, it also helps lower overall costs.

 Project Management Methodology 7: Critical Path Method (CPM)

 Under the CPM methodology, you categorize all activities needed to complete the project within a work breakdown structure.
 You can then map the projected duration of every activity, as well as any dependencies between them.

 Following CPM will help you map out activities that can be completed simultaneously and activities that must be completed before others can start.
 You can then use the information to determine which path would enable you to finish the project with the least slack.

 This method is more suitable for non-software projects with interdependent parts.
-If you want tasks to be completed simultaneously or to end before another can begin, CPM would be a good fit.
+If you want some tasks to be completed simultaneously but others to end before others can begin, CPM would be a good fit.

 But while CPM can work wonders for industries with complex but repetitive activities, it’s less suited for dynamic areas such as creative project management.